 Surveillance video shows 13-year-old Jeremy Wuitschick rushing down the aisle and grabbing the wheel Monday morning as another student yelled, "Oh my God!"

 "I was just thinking I don't want to die," Wuitschick said.
 "I turned to the right.
 Turned to the side of the road.
 Took the keys out of the ignition.
 We started slowing down, and I said, 'Somebody call 911!'"

-Police in the town of Milton quickly showed up and the 12 students were escorted off the bus.
+Wuitschick and another student, Johnny Wood, did chest compressions on the driver.
+Police in the town of Milton, about 30 miles south of Seattle, quickly showed up and the 12 students were escorted off the bus.

-Deputy Schools Superintendent Jeff Short told The News Tribune the 43-year-old driver was in "grave condition" at a hospital.
-He says students go over emergency procedures several times annually, learning what to do if a bus driver is incapacitated.
+Deputy Schools Superintendent Jeff Short said the 43-year-old driver was in "grave condition" at a hospital.
+He said students go over emergency procedures several times annually, learning what to do if a bus driver is incapacitated.

 "It's just for this type of situation," Short said.
 "I think they did an outstanding job."